CasillasAlba/Machine-Failures-Dataset/README.md

  ![chi2](Pics/R_dataset2.PNG)

   As we can see, this dataset was originally created to extract rules to determine the conditions under which a machine will fail.
-It includes 20 columns, where the first 19 represent the attributes of each instance (elements X) and they can be two types of data: 'in' and 'fct' (factors); and one factor value 'Failure' what can be [No,Yes] and it will be our target (element Y).
+It includes 20 columns, where the first 19 represent the attributes of each instance (elements X) and they can be two types of data: 'in' and 'fct' (factors); and one factor value 'Failure' that can be [No,Yes] and it will be our target (element Y).

   After getting information about the datas, it can be seen that there are some problems with the variables: